-A message to the British-Pahari youth of the UK
+A message to the British-Pahari Youth of Azad Jammu Kashmir

 So why do people behave like this?

 Why are we concerned about some conflicts but not others?
-I don’t think its because we don’t know about those other conflicts; who hasn’t heard of the Kashmir Conflict?
+I don’t think it’s because we don’t know about those other conflicts; who hasn’t heard of the Kashmir Conflict?
 I think it’s because some people fare more important in our imaginations; we’ve created hierarchies in our minds, and we accord “victimhood” according to that hierarchy.
 If you think I’m making this up, ask yourself, why media companies hired by charities, feed into these anxieties, and handpick the “needy” for their “telegenic” qualities?
-They openly exploit the sorts of anxieties that are widespread; no one cares, because they get the job done courtesy of the big fees they’ve accrued – yup, the third sector is a huge income stream for big businesses in the private sector.
+They openly exploit the sorts of anxieties that are widespread in our societies; no one cares because they get the job done courtesy of the big fees they’ve accrued – yup, the third sector is a huge income stream for big businesses in the private sector.
 This tells us a lot about the society we live in – a materialistic society where individuals are valorised because of their physical appearances, backgrounds, social status etc.